 If the primary goal of care changes as a result of the assessment, a new MHPoC may begin.
-Similarly, a review of the consumer's MHPoC may be undertaken part way through an episode within the assigned phase of care but does not lead to a change in the MHPoC if the primary goal of care remains the same.
+Similarly, a review of the consumer's MHPoC may be undertaken part way through an episode within the assigned MHPoC but does not lead to a change in the MHPoC if the primary goal of care remains the same.

-6.3.1 Assessment only mental health phase of care
+6.3.1 Assessment only data item

-As part of good clinical practice, all consumers are assessed at regular intervals.
-This includes change of mental health legal status, transfer between service sites and change in symptoms/ functioning.
-The assessment only phase is not intended to capture these regular reviews that are part of standard clinical practice.
-This phase was developed to capture the significant amount of work undertaken by mental health services in assessing consumers who do not go on to formal mental health episodes of care.
+The 2017 Clinical Refinement Project recommended that 'assessment only' be redefined from a MHPoC to an administrative data item to allow for greater flexibility in capturing triage and assessment activity without encumbering this activity with business rules commonly associated with MHPoC.
+The assessment only data item is not intended to capture regular reviews that are part of standard clinical practice.
+This data item was developed to capture the significant amount of work undertaken by mental health services in assessing consumers who do not go on to receive treatment at that particular mental health service.

-To be assigned an assessment only phase, the care needs to first meet the definition of mental health care (as outlined in section 1 Background of this technical specifications).
-This can include triage and phone triage services as long as the mental health care and assessment only phase definitions are met.
+To be assigned an assessment only data item, the care needs to first meet the definition of mental health care (as outlined in Section 1 of this document).
+This can include triage and phone triage services as long as the mental health care and assessment only data item definitions are met.